This macro expression represents the string read from a text file

 .
 With this macro it is possible to easily create an application that can be switched into other languages while running (See also: How to create an application using different national languages

 ).
-The macro is useful also in case of a single language application, if the texts of the application are located in one (or more) file(s).
+The Macro expression is useful also in case of a single language application, if the texts of the application are located in one (or more) file(s).

 This macro expression loads the selected text from the file accordig to its identifier and than according to the language: